ovh/docs/pages/web/hosting/configure_ipv6/guide.en-ca.md

 >
 > Our CDN options are currently incompatible with IPv6 addresses.
 If you configure an IPv6 address for your website, your visitors will not benefit from the CDN.
 >
-> In addition, adding, modifying or deleting a DNS record in a domain name’s active DNS zone will take between **4 and 24 hours** to propagate fully.
+> Bear in mind that adding, modifying or deleting a DNS record in a domain name’s active DNS zone will take between **4 and 24 hours** to propagate fully.
 >

 In order for your browser to find the IPv6 address with your domain name, edit your domain’s active DNS zone.
-Use our guide “[Edit an OVHcloud DNS zone](https://docs.ovh.com/ca/en/domains/web_hosting_how_to_edit_my_dns_zone/#edit-your-domain-names-ovhcloud-dns-zone_1)” to create a **AAAA** DNS record.
+Use our guide “[Editing an OVHcloud DNS zone](https://docs.ovh.com/ca/en/domains/web_hosting_how_to_edit_my_dns_zone/#edit-your-domain-names-ovhcloud-dns-zone_1)” to create a DNS record of the type **AAAA**.

 In the `Web Cloud`{.action} section, click on `Domain names`{.action}.
 Select your domain name, then go to the `DNS zone`{.action} tab.
 Click the `Add an entry`{.action} button to the right of the table.